testimonio/blog/blogs/jesus-and-the-samaritan-woman.md

-The [Gospel of John the Baptist (4:1-42)](https://www.biblegateway.com/passage/?search=John+4%3A1-42&version=NIV) presented a story about an encounter between Jesus and a Samaritan woman.
-[John's Gospel](https://www.biblegateway.com/passage/?search=John+4%3A1-42&version=NIV) begins this scene as Jesus and his disciples travel northward through Samaria.
+[John 4:1-42](https://www.biblegateway.com/passage/?search=John+4%3A1-42&version=NIV) presented a story about an encounter between Jesus and a Samaritan woman.
+It begins this scene as Jesus and his disciples travel northward through Samaria.
 When Jesus arrived at Jacob's well in the city of Sychar, he was weary from his journey:

 > Now Jesus learned that the Pharisees had heard that he was gaining and baptizing more disciples than John — although in fact it was not Jesus who baptized, but his disciples.
 So he left Judea and went back once more to Galilee.